Generic selectors

-It’s the time of year for travel. 🗺 Whether you’re going on vacation or having a little staycation, here’s what to declutter in August.
+Whether you’re going on vacation or having a little staycation, here are some simple things to declutter in August.

 These 10 items will get you closer to a clutter free home, and free up serious space on your shelves.